NOTICE: NOTIFICATION — DATE

 About

 At Spalding, we understand how powerful a person’s voice can be.
 We understand how writing can inspire and shape the world, how it can influence and drive creativity, how it makes us want to learn and create.
-This is why the Creative Writing Program at Spalding places an emphasis on collaboration, feedback, community, and an exploration of craft through workshops and classes designed to not only provide writers with strong writing skills, but to also make those writers part of a larger community as they pursue careers in writing.
+This is why the Creative Writing Program at Spalding places an emphasis on career, collaboration, feedback, community, and an exploration of craft through workshops and classes designed to not only provide writers with strong writing skills, but to also make those writers part of a larger community as they pursue careers in writing.

 At Spalding you can pursue a Bachelor of Fine Arts in Creative Writing allowing you to tailor your studies to your specific interests and focus on genres, writing styles, and literature you are passionate about.
 At the same time, we provide a foundation of skills to help you move toward a career in the field of writing or continue studying writing at the graduate level.